kaskadi/template-kaskadi-api/README.md

 ****

-# First deployment with custom domain

-Custom domain creation is done using the _Serverless_ plugin [`serverless-domain-manager`](https://github.com/amplify-education/serverless-domain-manager).

-**Before using a custom domain for your API** please make sure that you generated a certificate for this domain.
-To do so, follow [this](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request-public.html) documentation.
-For `Edge` type of API, this certificate needs to be located in `us-east-1` region.

-When deploying for the first time with a custom domain (assuming you already installed dependencies with `npm i`):
-1. either run `serverless create_domain` from your CLI using your AWS profile OR edit the command used by the `deploy` action to `serverless create_domain`
-2. when the custom domain is created (you can see the state [here](https://eu-central-1.console.aws.amazon.com/apigateway/home?region=eu-central-1#/custom-domain-names)), run `sls deploy -v` either from your CLI OR edit the command used by the `deploy` action to `sls deploy -v`
-3. **temporary manual step (until fix found)**: to fix the routing:
-  1. go to [Route 53](https://console.aws.amazon.com/route53/home?region=eu-central-1) and then select the _Hosted Zone_ related to the domain you are using for your API
-  2. remove the _AAAA_ record created by the tool for your domain
-  3. click on the _A_ record and replace the alias target (should be `{ID}.cloudfront.net.`) by `{API-ID}.execute-api.{REGION}.amazonaws.com` where `API-ID` is the ID of your API and `REGION` is the region where your API is hosted

-**Notes:**
-- if you choose to deploy via your CLI for the first deployment, please be aware that not editing the `deploy` action will lead to non automated deployment
-- in case you need to delete your domain, run `serverless delete_domain`

 # :warning: Disclaimer :warning:

 On first deployment you may encounter an error message related to an issue with your stage.